Home » About Rous County Council » What's happening » Coronavirus (COVID-19) update

 We are actively monitoring all key government sources of advice on a daily basis to ensure we have the latest information available to inform our decision making.
 This includes updating our response plans as required and continuing to share health and hygiene information with our people and strongly encouraging them to follow the advice of health authorities.

-COVID-19 comes at a time when our region has only recently experienced a prolonged drought that was followed by fire and flood.
 We recognise this is a challenging period and some of our direct water customers may need a helping hand.
 We have a range of assistance and support programs in place to help our direct water customers who may be experiencing financial difficulties.
-If your water bill comes from Rous and you are experiencing financial difficulty, please contact us on email@example.com.
+If your water bill comes from Rous and you are experiencing financial difficulty, please contact us on firstname.lastname@example.org.

 From Monday, 6 July, our Molesworth Street office in Lismore will reopen to the public.
 We have implemented physical screens, and additional cleaning and hygiene measures to protect the health and safety of our staff and the community.
 We require you to adhere to social distancing, maintain good hygiene practices and follow instructions from our staff while attending our office.
 If you are unwell or showing symptoms of COVID-19, we request that you not enter the building and contact us on (02) 6623 3800 or email@example.com.